Mathematical Formulation

 \(fp^p_{\omega nijc}\)

-Heat flow through a line
+Heat flow through a heat pipe

 Equations